senyosimpson/blog/blog/content/posts/grokking-grpc.md

 * Limited browser support - there is limited support for HTTP/2 in the browser
 * Not human readable - gRPC uses a binary format and therefore is not human readable.

-## What is gRPC?

-The [gRPC website](https://grpc.io) describes it as a, "modern, open source remote procedure call (RPC) framework that can run anywhere.
-It enables client and server applications to communicate transparently, and makes it easier to build connected systems".
-It was created by Google and subsequently open-sourced in 2016. gRPC has driven the resurgence of communications using RPC.
-With the move towards service-oriented architectures, it has found a natural home in service-to-service communications.

-gRPC uses protocol buffers (protobufs) - a method for serializing/deserializing structured data.
-Protocol buffer messages are encoded in a binary format.
-This makes it fast to send information over the wire; at least in comparison to textual formats such as JSON.
-The use of protocol buffers alongside the great and easy to use tooling around gRPC has made it the preferred framework for implementing RPC.

 # Protocol Buffers